 Clients seek Mike’s advice to navigate complex competition and foreign investment processes to achieve their most important commercial objectives.
 Specializing in cross-border transactions and governmental investigations into business conduct, he combines analytical precision with a pragmatic, solutions-oriented approach.

-Mike Caldecott is an associate in our Business Law Group in Toronto with a focus on competition and antitrust law and foreign investment review.
+Mike Caldecott is a senior associate in our Competition/Antitrust & Foreign Investment Group in Toronto with a focus on competition and antitrust law and foreign investment review.

 Recognized by Who’s Who Legal as a Future Leader and Expert Guides as a "Rising Star – Competition & Antitrust", Mike provides clients with pragmatic and creative advice across all aspects of competition and antitrust law, including mergers and acquisitions, criminal and civil investigations into unilateral and co-ordinated conduct, distribution and supply-chain arrangements, competition compliance programs and merger appellate litigation.
 Mike also provides advice to clients on foreign investment merger review under the Investment Canada Act.
 He has extensive experience in a wide range of industries, in particular in telecommunications and media, consumer products, infrastructure and transport, pharmaceuticals and financial services.